 The Alberta Research Council Headquarters was constructed as an office, research and development facility, and as an incubator for emerging technologies.
 It includes conventional wet chemistry and related laboratory areas as well as high and low hazard high head laboratory and pilot plant areas.
-The high head areas are generically serviced so that researchers can gain access to mechanical and electrical services with minimal change to the building.
-In this building, the Alberta Research Council has been able to live up to its promise to support and foster emerging technologies.
-The building has accommodated a significant number of industries and research projects over time to the extent that not a single activity or project that was underway at the time of construction is presently in the building.
-This is a testament to the building’s flexibility and its adaptability to its intended use.
+The high head areas are generically serviced so researchers can gain access to mechanical and electrical services with minimal change to the building.
+In this building, the Alberta Research Council has lived up to its promise to support and foster emerging technologies.
+The building has accommodated a significant number of industries and research projects over time to the extent that not a single activity or project underway at the time of construction is presently in the building.
+This is a testament to the building’s flexibility and its adaptability.

 2000 - Royal Architectural Institute of Canada Millennium Celebration of Canadian Architecture

 1987 - Research & Development Magazine | High Honours, Laboratory of the Year